-How does the government pay contractors?
+- How does the government pay contractors?

 In general, the government tries to pay some small businesses within 15 days of invoicing.
 This quick turnaround can be very helpful to the small businesses that qualify for it.
 However, not every business or contract gets paid that quickly.
-Many companies often get paid on net-30 terms, or longer.
+Many companies often get paid on net-30 terms or longer.
 For these companies, slow payments can create a financial challenge.

-How does invoice factoring work?
+3. How does factoring work?

-Advantages of factoring receivables
+4. Advantages of factoring

 Factoring receivables has a number of advantages over other solutions.
 The most important advantage is that it improves your cash flow quickly by funding your slow-paying invoices.
 Receivables factoring was created to solve this specific problem.